 What if I can’t attend every event?

 With so many events happening this summer, you’re bound to miss a few live.
-Thankfully, we’ll be recording all sessions and popping the replays up for free for all ticket-holders.
+Thankfully, we’ll be recording all sessions and popping the replays up for free for all members.

-These will be uploaded as soon as possible after the event and will be available for you to replay as often as you wish until 30 September 2021.
+These will be uploaded as soon as possible after the event and most will be available for you to replay as often as you wish for as long as you stay a member with us.

 Please note that the chat box does not appear during replays.